256231/Emb-C/README.md

 |:--:|:--:|
 |![1](simulation/1.png)|![2](simulation/2.png)|

-### Outputs based on Heater(ON) Temperature status after Passenger occupied the seat
+### Outputs based on Heater(ON state) Temperature status after Passenger occupied the seat

 |At 20°C (20% Dutycycle)|At 25°C (40% Dutycycle)|At 29°C (70% Dutycycle)|At 33°C (95% Dutycycle)|
 |:--:|:--:|:--:|:--:|